lucazav/ts-clustering-helpers-in-r/README.md

-# ts-clustering-helpers-in-r
+# Time-Series Clustering Helpers in R
-The repository contains few functions in R that simplify the time-series clustering using the package dtwclust
+The repository contains few functions in R that simplify the time-series clustering using the package *dtwclust*.
+Few examples coming soon...